tommck/azure-functions-openapi-blogs/Article 3.md

 ﻿# Generating Multiple OpenAPI Documents for Azure Functions with Swashbuckle

-**(This is part 3 of a X part series... )**

-I recently worked on an Azure Functions middleware project.
-The different clients to the APIs needed to be isolated so that each API client had the least amount of access possible.
-Our clients code in many different technologies (C#, Python, Java, etc).
-To document our APIs for these clients, we chose to use [OpenAPI (formerly Swagger)](https://swagger.io).

-For the sake of these articles, we will be working with a fictitious shopping site called “Bmazon” and handle sending orders to the warehouse and the warehouse sending shipping information back.

-In this series of articles, I will walk you through:

-1.  ~~Creation of the Project~~
-1.  ~~Addition of OpenAPI spec generation~~
-1.  ~~Increasing the Quality of the Documentation that is generated~~
-1. Generation of separate documents based on consumer and the access they should have
-1. Exposing these separate Consumer APIs as separate APIs in Azure API Management (?)

-This article covers step 4 of this list
+This blog series guides you through creating a C# Function App, creating self-documenting APIs, ensuring the quality of that generated documentation, and seperating documentation based on the audience.

+The blog post assumes the following:

+- You are familiar with C#
+- You have knowledge of software development fundamentals
+- You are comfortable with command line interfaces
+- You have completed [Part Two](./Article%202.md) of this series

+This is the final post in this series.

-## We need to lock it down
+## We Need to Lock it Down

-In the [LINK] previous article, we increased the quality of our OpenAPI spec by adding various C# attributes and XML comments to the mix.
+In the [previous article](./Article%202.md), we increased the quality of our OpenAPI spec by adding various C# attributes and XML comments to the mix.

-Now, it turns out that our security team alerted us that some folks in the Warehouse were using their access to the "Create Order" API to generate fake orders for themselves.
-This is a problem and they have now updated the Security Procedures to require restricing people to only knowing about the API calls they are supposed to use.
+Now, it turns out that our Security Team alerted us that some folks in the Warehouse were using their access to the "Create Order" API to generate fake orders for themselves.
+This is a problem and they have now updated the Security Procedures to require restricting people to only knowing about the API calls they are supposed to use.

 Now, currently, we have the following functions and groups that need to access them: